Snippet-Curator/snippet-curator-docs/src/content/05_edit.md

 ### Bulk Merge

 Notes are merged in the order they are selected.
 The first note selected is used as the new title and notebook.
 Tags, content, and sources are merged.
-If first note has no thumbnail, new thumbnail is used from rest of the notes.
+If the first note has no thumbnail, and another note does, thumbnail from the other notes is sued.